Djarindjin: Location

 Djarindjin is located on the west coast of the northern Dampier Peninsula sub-region, north of Broome.
 Djarindjin is part of a single urban area that incorporates the Lombadina Aboriginal community and the Lombadina Mission.
 At the 2016 Census, this single urban area had a total population of 397, including 312 Aboriginal and Torres Strait Islander people.

 The township is approximately 2 km due west of Cape Leveque Road.
 Djarindjin Aboriginal Corporation maintains a very large land holding surrounding the town.
 This land includes existing and proposed development that services the northern Dampier Peninsula sub-region, including an airstrip, multi-function police station, and drinking water protection area, all of which are located at the Cape Leveque Road junction into Djarindjin.

 History

 Djarindjin is within the traditional lands of the Bardi and Jawi people and belongs to the Goollargoon country.
 This was recognised by the Government of Australia when it was determined that the Bardi and Jawi people hold native title over the northern Dampier Peninsula.

 The Lombadina Catholic mission of the German Pallottine Fathers existed from 1911, taking over a mixed Filipino-indigenous community.
 In 1981 it had two St. John of God Sisters teaching, five lay missionaries, and an administrator appointed by the Bishop of Broome.

 Native title

-The community located within the determination area of the Bardi and Jawi (WAD49/1998, WAD6001/2004) native title claim.
+The community is located within the determination area of the Bardi and Jawi (WAD49/1998, WAD6001/2004) native title claim.